birdwingo/react-native-reanimated-graph/README.md

 # @birdwingo/react-native-reanimated-graph

-🚀 Supercharged Performance with React-Native-Reanimated: Our library leverages the power of react-native-reanimated to ensure fluid animations and top-tier speed, making your graphs shine even with hefty data sets..
+🚀 Supercharged Performance with React-Native-Reanimated: Our library leverages the power of react-native-reanimated to ensure fluid animations and top-tier speed, making your graphs shine even with hefty data sets.

 📊 Versatile Graphing: Whether it's SVG, Cubic Bezier, or any other graph type, we've got you covered.